 What’s funny is that we end up labelling all these elements as part of a rebel movement.
 The real rebellion seemingly being into linking successful strategies with excellent Execution.

-With this said, as usual, also this article is open for feedback, integration and corrections.
+Also, this article is open for feedback, integration and corrections.
 Please use the comment section below.
 I’m sure I missed many tools on this list.

 Ansoff, H.I.
 (1957).
 Strategies for Diversification.
 Harvard Business Review, 35(5), pp.113–124.